 Do your research

-Ethical bird photography requires being constantly aware of the behavior of our subjects, and on the lookout for signs of stress or fear.
-These may vary across species, but common distress behavior may include a stiff upright posture and a widening of the eyes (particularly with owls); attempts to look as big as possible, sometimes with wings flared out; and warning vocalizations.
-Do the parents fly away and not return?
-If they’re avoiding the nest because you’re close, the unprotected nestlings or eggs could be threatened by the hot sun or chilly temperatures.
-A photographer once set up a blind near an American White Pelican rookery, unintentionally flushing the parents, which stayed away all day.
-Hundreds of chicks perished in the direct sun.
+Ethical or as I like to call it, empathic bird photography requires being constantly aware of the behavior of our subjects, and on the lookout for signs of stress or fear.
+These may vary across species, but common distress behavior may include: a stiff upright posture and a widening of the eyes (especially for owls); head bobbing; attempts to look as big as possible, sometimes with wings flared out; a posture that may signify flight; and vocalizations like bill clacks or alarm calls.

 I’ve heard photographers in Florida complain about waiting at an owl nest for hours, frustrated that they’re unable to get the “food delivery” shot.
 What people may not realize is that parents could either be afraid of them or instinctively reluctant to draw attention to the nest by returning to it.
 If an hour or two has passed with no sign of the parent, retreat a good distance to see if you’re what’s keeping the parents away.